Culture, history and society

 Sir John Houghton was a Welsh atmospheric physicist who contributed to the development of climate science and to the creation of international collaboration based on climate research.

 A student at Rhyl Grammar School, where his father was a teacher, John achieved the highest A-level grades of any Welsh student.
-He won a scholarship to Oxford University aged just 16, and embarked upon a degree in maths and physics in 1948.
+He won a scholarship to the University of Oxford aged just 16, and embarked upon a degree in mathematics and physics in 1948.

 John Houghton described global warming as ‘a weapon of mass destruction’ and went on to have a distinguished career as one of the world’s most eminent climate scientists.

-Sir John founded the world renowned Hadley Centre for Climate Science and Services where he was also an honorary scientist from 2002.
-He was also an honorary scientist at the Rutherford Appleton Laboratory since 1991, a trustee of the Shell Foundation from 2000 and chairman of the John Ray Initiative from 1997 until his death.
+Sir John founded the world-renowned Hadley Centre for Climate Science and Services where he was also an honorary scientist from 2002.
+He was also an honorary scientist at the Rutherford Appleton Laboratory from 1991, a trustee of the Shell Foundation from 2000 and chairman of the John Ray Initiative from 1997 until his death.